 A lovely experience

 A warm welcome awaits you at this gorgeous retreat in the peace and tranquility of the Cork and Kerry mountains.

-Enjoy our South facing gardens with stunning views and privacy to sit, read, write, draw or just sit and watch the birds and wildlife.
+Enjoy the South facing gardens with stunning views and privacy to sit, read, write, draw or just sit and watch the birds and wildlife.
 Mountain Retreat Annagh More is situated in the Kerry UNESCO Biosphere Reserve

 With the important tourist highlights from Killarney, County Cork and County Kerry nearby, you can’t go wrong when staying with us.

-Check availability and book your holiday in Mountain Retreat Annagh More now
+Check availability and book your stay at Mountain Retreat Annagh More now